-LONDON AFRICAN GOSPEL CHOIR ANNOUNCE DUBLIN DEBUT PERFORMANCE OF PAUL SIMON’S “GRACELAND”
+LONDON AFRICAN GOSPEL CHOIR ANNOUNCE PERFORMANCE OF PAUL SIMON’S “GRACELAND”

 PERFORMED BY 16 PIECE CHOIR

-Known for bringing African gospel into the hearts of audiences worldwide, the London African Gospel Choir have announced their first ever Dublin performance of Paul Simon’s classic “Graceland” at the National Concert Hall on 27 August 2019, which will be performed by 16 members of the choir.
+Known for bringing African gospel into the hearts of audiences worldwide, the London African Gospel Choir have announced their their return to Dublin with their performance of Paul Simon’s classic “Graceland” at the National Concert Hall on 4th October 2022, which will be performed by 16 members of the choir.
 On the night the audience can expect unforgettable arrangements of Paul Simon songs such as “The Boy In The Bubble”, “Diamonds On The Soles Of Her Shoes” and “You Can Call Me Al”.
 The renowned choir frequently headline their own tours around the world, with dates regularly selling out, along with appearing on festival bills around the UK and Europe.
 Closer to home, in 2018 they performed at the Cathedral Quarter Arts Festival in Belfast, which sold out months in advance and performed on the All Together Now main stage.
 With a host of hits from “Graceland”, this performance is not to be missed.